Cassibelanus/advanced-video/README.md

 # Livewires 2021 - Advanced Video.

 Welcome to advanced video at Livewires!
-During the Livewires week we will be working on creating a short trailer for one of three Blender short-films.
+During the Livewires week we will be working on creating a trailer or shortened edit from one of several short films, made by Blender Studio, of your choosing.
 Below, you can find guides to help you get started...

 ## Getting Started
 [Setup Guide](SetupGuide.md)